sdn-ixp/iSDX/examples/test-ms/ofdpa/README.md

 4. **_Port iSDX to the OF-DPA-Based Hardware Configuration_**
-The 'Refmon' (a.k.a. 'flanc', or 'Fabric Manager') component of SDX has been modified to support OF-DPA based switches and the modified component has been tested the on the Quanta switches.
+The 'Refmon' (a.k.a. 'flanc', or 'Fabric Manager') component of SDX has been modified to support OF-DPA based switches and the modified component has been tested on the Quanta switches.

  To use SDX with an OF-DPA switch, specify it in the global configuration file.
 E.g., the